emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Manage_Inventory.md

 ### Stakeholders and Interests:
 <p>
 User: Wants to be able to view the resources on the ship (i.e. food, lumber, rope, etc.), pick up new items on the journey, and "spend" items in order to get past obstacles.</p>

 ### Preconditions:

 <ul>
 <li>Must have started or resumed the game. </li>
-<li>To add an item, the ship must be positioned on a predetermined resource location which they have
+<li>To add an item, the ship must be positioned on a predetermined resource area which they have
 not yet visited.</li>
 </ul>